-In 2021 Carnaval del Sol takes place between July 1st and the 24th.
-Similar to the year before, it will likely include both virtual online events and (hopefully) in-person activities as well.
+In 2021 Carnaval del Sol takes place between August 12th and the 29th.
+Similar to the year before, it includes both online activities and in-person events.

 Despite COVID-19, unlike many events in the Lower Mainland this year, Carnaval del Sol wasn’t cancelled.
 Far from it in fact!
 And the festivities ran for over three weeks this past year, instead of just 10 or so days!